snapcrafters/obs-studio/README.md

 ## OBS Virtual Camera

 Starting with OBS Studio 26.1, Virtual Camera support is integrated.
-Here is how to create a virtual webcam, install and configure `v4l2loopback` as follows:
+Here's how to install and configure `v4l2loopback` which OBS uses:

 ```
 sudo snap connect obs-studio:kernel-module-observe